 Pali Hale – Day Trips Suggestions

 Aloha!
 Below are some ideas for some easy “day trip” activities you can do from Pali Hale.
 Drive times and estimated stay times for stops are noted.
 These are our favorite “Day Itineraries” and where we will usually bring friends and family visiting the Big Island.
+Please visit with respect and Aloha.

 Suggested Area Day Activities (drive times are from Pali Hale)